ronichester/SL-animals-DVS-stbp/README.md

 ## README FIRST
 This package contains the necessary python files to train a Spiking Neural Network with the STBP method on the Sign Language Animals DVS dataset.

-**A BRIEF INTRODUCTION:**
-STBP is an offline training method that directly trains a SNN, expanding the use of the classic backpropagation algorithm to the time domain, so the training occurs in space AND time.
-Therefore, it is a suitable method to train SNNs, which are biologically plausible networks (in short).
-The SL-animals-DVS is a dataset of sign language (SL) gestures peformed by different people representing animals, and recorded with a Dynamic Vision Sensor (DVS).

 **IMPLEMENTATION**
 Package Contents: